An Efficient Iterative Least Squares Algorithm for Large-dimensional Matrix Factor Model via Random Projection: Iterative Least Squares Estimators for Loading Spaces

 \section{Iterative Least Squares Estimators for Loading Spaces}

 In this section, we introduce the iterative least squares estimators for the column/row loading spaces.
 We also derive the convergence rates of the estimators for loading matrices at the $s$-th iteration (for any $s\geq 1$) provided that the pair of factor numbers are correctly specified.
-In case that the pair of factor numbers are unknown, many methods have been proposed in the literature to estimate them consistently; see for example the $\alpha$-PCA-ER in \cite{fan2021} and the Iter-ER in \cite{Yu2021Projected}.
+In case that the pair of factor numbers are unknown, we propose a novel eigenvalue-ratio method to estimate $k_1$ and $k_2$.